Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 The HV profile settings are:

-* Factory default (WCH): 9.207 kHz frequency and 75 % duty cycle.
+* Factory default: 9.207 kHz frequency and 75 % duty cycle.

-Please do not use the "Factory default (Geehy)" profile with a CH32F103R8 (WCH) microprocessor.

 ### FNIRSI GC-01 with a APM32F103R8 (Geehy) processor